|The University of Chicago - Booth School of Business, 1/2 MBA||2009|

 |Machine Learning and Computer Vision|

-David is CEO and Co-founder of Bump Technologies, which he created along with Andy Huibers and Jake Mintz in the fall of 2008 while a first-year MBA student at the University of Chicago.
-In 2009, the company launched the Bump app for iPhone (and shortly thereafter, Android), which lets users physically bump mobile phones together to exchange contact information, photos and more.
-Bump is one of the most-downloaded apps of all time, with more than 150M downloads worldwide.
+Previously, David was CEO and co-founder of Bump Technologies, which he created along with Andy Huibers and Jake Mintz in the fall of 2008.
+Bump let users physically bump mobile phones together to exchange contact information, photos and more.
+Bump was one of the most-popular apps of all time, with more than 150M downloads worldwide.
 Bump was funded by YC, SV Angel / Ron Conway, Sequoia, Ram Shriram, and a16z and was acquired by Google in September 2013. http://bu.mp

 Previously, David served as a technologist and algorithm designer at Texas Instruments, where he helped develop digital display devices for projectors and large-screen televisions.

 Prior to TI, David taught robotic vehicles to see, learn, and drive themselves while a research assistant in the Stanford Artificial Intelligence Lab under Sebastian Thrun and the Graphics Lab under Marc Levoy.

-David holds a masters in EE/CS from Stanford and an undergraduate degree in Electrical Engineering from Princeton University, where he also pitched on the baseball team.
+David holds a masters in EE/CS from Stanford and an undergraduate degree in EE/CS from Princeton, where he also pitched on the baseball team.